Medical Education Grand Rounds

 The National Initiative on Gender, Culture and Leadership in Medicine, known as C - Change (for culture change) is dedicated to improving the culture of academic medicine through research and action.
 C - Change aims to promote an inclusive, humanistic, relational and energizing working environment for all medical school faculty and physicians in training, at the same time increasing the diversity of leadership in academic medicine.
 In this interactive session, participants will discuss some of the national qualitative and quantitative data generated by C - Change.

-Medical Education Grand Rounds – TBA
+Upcoming Medical Education Ground Rounds

-Friday, June 6, 2014 - 7:30-9:00 AM
+Friday, September 5, 2014 - 7:30-9:00 am - 250

-of the best people committed to leadership in alleviating human suffering caused by disease
+To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease